Ready to attract new clients with this SEO guide for accountants?

 The most relevant content is what users want from a Google search engine result.

-If you want to maintain or improve your rankings, your website content needs to be updated on a regular basis because, in the accountancy and tax profession, the government changes taxes and policies regularly.
+Suppose you want to maintain or improve your rankings.
+In that case, your website content needs to be updated regularly because, in the accountancy and tax profession, the government changes taxes and policies regularly.

 Too focused on local queries and results

-There’s only a few top spots in the local search results so your chances of enhancing your online presence aren’t high.
+There are only a few top spots in the local search results, so your chances of enhancing your online presence aren’t high.

-That’s why you need a research and content strategy to target who problems and questions are looking for.
+That’s why you need a research and content strategy to target whom problems and questions are looking for.

 To get your website to rank higher, you need to invest in boosting your domain authority.